TheApplePieGod/Heart/README.md

 # Heart

 Heart is a cross-platform C++ 3D game engine.
-It can be used to create games using the editor, or it can be used as a C++ library for a custom use case.
+It can be used to create games using the editor or as a powerful rendering API library.

+Some style and design choices for the engine were inspired by [TheCherno](https://www.youtube.com/user/TheChernoProject) (check him out!)

 ## Table of Contents

-### Some style and design choices inspired by https://github.com/TheCherno
+## Introduction

+asdf

+## Integration

+### Requirements